 In 2019, the Securities and Exchange Commission (SEC) adopted Rule 6c-11, with the goal of modernizing the way in which US ETFs were regulated.
 Previously, ETFs had to get exemptive orders from the SEC to operate, which added time and expense to the process.
 Rule 6c-11 speeds up that process and standardizes the requirements for existing ETFs.

-This rule, and some accompanying orders, include a number of upgrades to the existing ETF regulations, but a few in particular revolve around the all-important creation/redemption process that underpins ETFs’ tax advantages.
+This rule, and some accompanying orders, include a number of upgrades to the existing ETF regulations, but a few in particular revolve around the all-important creation/redemption process that underpins the ETF tax advantage.
 They focus on the baskets of securities that are exchanged for ETF shares between ETF providers and authorized participants:

 –Rule 6c-11 gives ETF providers greater flexibility in how they use custom baskets—baskets that may not strictly reflect a pro rata (proportional) slice of the fund’s portfolio holdings.
 Because some constituent securities in a large fund may not be as liquid, it is not always optimal to create a pro rata basket.
 Early ETF exemptive orders allowed a wide latitude in providing non-pro rata baskets or partial cash substitutions; more recent orders were more restrictive.
 With this rule, all ETFs are playing on a more level field.